White Wolves

 Whtie Wolves

-As discussed in previous articles here, the Western genre, so popular in America, afforded an excellent opportunity for the folks at DEFA to explore the dangers of capitalism without having to shoehorn its politics into an ill-fitting boot.
-If you ever wanted to see the evils of capitalism at work, you need look no further than the American West, where thousands of people were slaughtered and treated as second-class citizens in the name of “manifest destiny.”
-Maybe East Germany didn’t have access to many actual Indians, but Hollywood did and that didn’t stop them from hiring the likes of Sal Mineo and Jeff Chandler to play Native Americans.
+As discussed in previous posts, the Western genre, so popular in America, provided the folks at DEFA an excellent opportunity to explore the dangers of capitalism without having to shoehorn its politics into an ill-fitting boot.
+If you’ve ever wanted to see the evils of capitalism at work, you need look no further than the American West.
+Thousands of people were slaughtered and treated as second-class citizens in the name of “manifest destiny.”
+Maybe East Germany didn’t have access to many actual Indians, but Hollywood did, yet that didn’t stop them from hiring the likes of Sal Mineo and Jeff Chandler to play Native Americans.
 East Germany’s favorite Indian, Gojko Mitić, might have been Serbian, but Hollywood’s favorite, Iron Eyes Cody, was born in Louisiana to Sicilian parents.

-The story picks up a three years after The Falcon’s Trail, and chronicles an actual event: The massacre of Indians at Fort Robinson on January 22, 1879.
-The Indians have been driven from their land, and shipped off to a reservation in Oklahoma in 1877.
-Then in 1878, Little Wolf and 200 other Indians escaped the reservation in a bid to return to Montana.
+The story picks up three years after The Falcon’s Trail, and chronicles an actual event: The massacre of Indians at Fort Robinson on January 22, 1879.
+The Indians were driven from their land and shipped off to a reservation in Oklahoma in 1877.
+Then, in 1878, Little Wolf and 200 other Indians escaped the reservation in an attempt to return to Montana.
 Some of them were captured, and the results were catastrophic.
-When they attempted to escape, the soldiers opened fire, killing men, women, and children indiscriminately.
+When they tried to escape again, the soldiers opened fire, killing men, women, and children indiscriminately.

 Weisse Wölfe